9 Unmissable Things to do in Unawatuna, Sri Lanka 9 Unmissable Things to do in Unawatuna, Sri Lanka

 Don’t Visit: Turtle Hatcheries

-There are several small turtle hatcheries scattered throughout this region, where they care for injured turtles.
-These turtles are saved from being stuck in fishing nets or plastic garbage.
-It’s a good cause, but unfortunately, it has become a market to collect and sell the eggs to these hatcheries, and let tourists pay extra to hold the baby turtles, which we don’t support.
-Therefore, please skip this thing to do in Unawatuna.
+We saw several small turtle hatcheries while traveling in the area, where they care for injured turtles.
+These turtles are saved from becoming entangled in fishing nets or plastic debris.
+It’s a good cause, but unfortunately, it has become a market for collecting and selling eggs to hatcheries and for charging tourists extra to hold baby turtles, which we don’t support.

 things to do unawatuna sri lanka turtle hatchery